boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Security Considerations

-RFC XXXX Network Slices security considerations are discussed in {{Section 10 of !I-D.ietf-teas-ietf-network-slices}}.
-In particular, it discusses the following considerations:
+{{Section 10 of !I-D.ietf-teas-ietf-network-slices}} discusses generic security considerations that are applicable to network slicing, with a focus on the following considerations:

  * Conformance to security constraints: